TheoEsberg/TeamLemon-Testing/README.md

 ### Point of Error : 1
 I will do a MSUnit test for the function "InternalTransfer" inside of "AccountManagement.cs" to ensure that all transfers within the same user will go smooth and not fail.

+### Point of Error : 2
+For the second MSUnit test I will test "MakeExternalTransfer" inside of "AccountManagement.cs" to ensure that all transfers to other accounts will go smooth and not fail.